Rana-lab279/Data-analysis-/README.md

 - **Contact**: ......................

 ### About This Analysis
-This analysis was conducted as part of a comprehensive data analysis project focusing on global health trends.
+This analysis was conducted as part of a comprehensive data analysis training project focusing on global malaria incidence.
 The work demonstrates skills in:
 - Data cleaning and preprocessing
 - Statistical analysis and hypothesis testing
 - Epidemiological data interpretation
 - Professional data visualization
 - Scientific communication

----

-## Acknowledgments

-- **Data Source**: World Health Organization (WHO) Global Health Observatory
-- **Tools**: IBM SPSS Statistics, Microsoft Excel

 ---